MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/conv-nic/cnic-app-troubleshoot.md

 If your results are unexpected, perform the following steps.

 1. Make sure ping works both ways.
 2. Make sure the firewall is not blocking SMB connection initiation.
-Specifically, enable the firewall rule for SMB Direct port 5445.
+Specifically, enable the firewall rule for SMB Direct port 5445 for iWARP and 445 for ROCE.

 ## Get-SmbClientNetworkInterface